okta/odyssey/packages/docs/components/toast.md

 <Description>

-`.ods-toast-pen` provides a container which is positioned fixed to the bottom right hand corner of a page.
+`.ods-toast-pen` provides a container which is positioned fixed to the bottom, ending corner of a page.
 When a toast element is appended to it, motion is automatically handled for you using CSS animation.

 </Description>